Extracting the speed of sound of QCD from transverse momentum fluctuations: Impact parameter fluctuations

 The first step is to reconstruct the distribution of $N_{ch}$ at fixed $b$.
 This is a standard procedure~\cite{INDRA:2020kyj,Parfenov:2021ipw,INDRA:2023myq,CMS:2024sgx,ALICE:2025rtg,Idrisov:2025kog,Roubertie:2025qps}.
 Assuming that the distribution of $N_{ch}$ at fixed $b$ is Gaussian~\cite{Das:2017ned}, one reconstructs the variation of the mean with $b$, $\langle N_{ch}|b\rangle$, by fitting the measured probability $P(N_{ch})$ as a superposition of Gaussians (full line in Fig.~\ref{fig:ATLASfits} (a)).
 The knee of the distribution is $N_{\rm knee}\equiv \langle N_{ch}|b=0\rangle\approx 5100$.

 The variance of $N_{ch}$ at $b=0$, which we denote by $\sigma_{N_{ch}}^2$, determines the tail of $P(N_{ch})$ and is also reconstructed precisely~\cite{Das:2017ned}.
 We obtain $\sigma_{N_{ch}}\approx 192$.
 The relative variance is $\sigma_{N_{ch}}^2/N_{\rm knee}^2\approx 1.42\times 10^{-3}$.\footnote{ Note that it is significantly smaller than the value $2.0\times 10^{-3}$ obtained~\cite{Yousefnia:2021cup} from earlier ATLAS data~\cite{ATLAS:2019peb}.
-This reduction is likely due to a tighter track selection, which removes random fake tracks contributing to the tail of the $N_{ch}$ distribution.} The $b$ dependence of the variance cannot be determined from data~\cite{Das:2017ned}, as mentioned in Sec.~\ref{s:gaussian}.
+This reduction might be due to a tighter rejection of pile-up events in the new analysis.} The $b$ dependence of the variance cannot be determined from data~\cite{Das:2017ned}, as mentioned in Sec.~\ref{s:gaussian}.
 The parametrization of this $b$ dependence is specified in Appendix~\ref{s:fittingfunctions}.

 We now explain how to relate the discrete hadron multiplicity $N_{ch}$, which is measured in experiment, to the continuous $N_A$ calculated in hydrodynamics.
 In hydrodynamics, hadrons are sampled independently from the elements of the freeze-out hypersurface~\cite{Cooper:1974mv,Gale:2013da}, so that a single hydrodynamic calculation describes an ensemble of events, rather than a single event.
-For a given $N_A$, the number of particles $N_{trk}$ seen in the detector follows a Poisson distribution, which implies
+For a given $N_A$, the number of particles $N_{trk}$ seen in the detector approximately follows a Poisson distribution, which implies

 In the ATLAS analysis, the values of $N_{ch}$ are corrected for the reconstruction efficiency: